Moments of the Riemann zeta function on short intervals of the critical line: Upper bounds

-This is $\oo(1)$ by Proposition \ref{pr:momenttwi} with the optimal choice $b=2a/(1+\theta)\leq 2$.
-The remainder is done exactly as in the proof of Theorem \ref{thm: freezing} in the case of $\theta \geq 0$, by partitioning the integral over values of the integrand on the range $[0,m(\theta)+\e]$. \end{proof}
+This is $\oo(1)$ by Proposition~\ref{pr:momenttwi} with the optimal choice $b=2a/(1+\theta)\leq 2$.
+The remainder is done exactly as in the proof of Theorem~\ref{thm: freezing} in the case $\theta \geq 0$, by partitioning the integral over values of the integrand in the range $[0,m(\theta)+\e]$. \end{proof}